 We really hope so!
 The birthworld is working hard to be inclusive and make sure that there is a doula for every family that wants one – and that doulas can come from the same communities as the families they serve.
 Have a look at our equality and diversity statement and know that we welcome your feedback on how we can improve accessibility to our training and our understanding of your needs on our courses.
 We commit to always striving to make sure you feel included.

 Because we don’t just welcome anyone.
 We want to support people who are ready to go off and be the best doulas they can be, either now or in the future.
-We want to create doulas who have true and heartfelt motives – and we want to get to know you a little before we meet!
+We want to create doulas who have true and heartfelt motives.
+We want to give you an opportunity to ask questions, express any worries or concerns or work through any practical considerations – and we want to get to know you a little before we meet! x

 No, but we hope you will!
-Doula UK accredits all the courses, provides learning, sharing, camaraderie and emotional support to all it’s members.
+Doula UK approves all the courses, provides learning, sharing, camaraderie and emotional support to all it’s members.
 It is run by doulas, for doulas and is great fun to be a part of.
+Doula UK also provides mentoring.
+After graduating from DD you will be able to choose to access Doula UK mentoring DD Companionship, or both!

-Yes, after the course and you have finished your post-course work, you can join Doula UK and get going!
+Yes, after the course and when you have finished your post-course project, you can join Doula UK if you wish and get going!
 Doing a course is not about ‘training’, but about preparation for your role.
 We are always developing as doulas; our whole lives – hence the name of this course!